OSGConnect/connectbook/client-install-user.md

 	$ module load gcc
 	$ module load python/2.7.6

+You will also need pip, the Python package installation program.
+Very often it is part of the Python installation itself.

 Choose a directory to install Connect Client into.
 A reasonable choice is `~/software/connect`.
 Also choose a directory for the